jcorporation/myMPD/docs/references/api/index.md

 myMPD uses a JSON-RPC 2 for the communication between frontend and backend.

+## JSON-RPC Id

+The webclient creates a random id on startup.
+This id is used for each API call and the websocket connection is bound to this id. myMPD uses this to send async responses to a specific client.

+## Endpoints

 **API endpoint:** `/api/<partition>`

 - [API reference]({{ site.baseurl }}/references/api/methods)